Sliick Docs: Complete User Guide

 A new Analytics tab (admin-only) sources everything from existing generation history - no new tracking infrastructure to set up.
 The dashboard auto-refreshes every 5 minutes with a manual refresh available.

-The dashboard is powered by Sliick-charts, a separate 2GP package in the same namespace that installs as a dependency of Sliick Docs.
+The dashboard is powered by a charting package that installs automatically alongside Sliick Docs.
 No extra configuration needed.

 Template and Bundle portability: Export and Import

 Templates and bundles are Salesforce records, not metadata, so Change Sets and SFDX deploy do not move them.
-The Library and the Bundles tab both ship Export and Import actions.
+The Library and the Bundles tab both ship Export and Import actions, so you can promote templates sandbox -> UAT -> production the same way you already promote code, with no paid release-management tool.

 Export